enlight-me/decentralized-land-admin/docs/user_stories.md

 User stories
 ============

-Creating user stories help the developers understand what this dApp is and how potential users are supposed to interact with it.

 As described in the [Business models](./business-model.md) document, this projects aims to deliver a set of reusable geospatially enabled smart contracts and a fully featured decentralized application (dApp), using the above components and aiming to a solve the  globally harsh recognized Land Administration problem.

 # Summary